dwov/IoT_temperature_monitor/README.md

 - A new drive should pop-up in file manager called **RPI-RP2**, copy and paste the firmware-file there.
 - The device should now automatically disconnect from your computer.
 - Replug the USB cable (without holding the BOOTSEL button).
 And voila!

-data

-- **Node.js:** I Have No Clue
-- **Visual Studio Code (VS Code):** A powerful editor for writing all sorts of code, but in this case writing and running MicroPython code on the Raspberry Pi Pico.
-- **Pymakr Extenstion:** An extenstion for VS Code that allows you to interact with MicroPython devices.
-- **MicroPython Firmware:** The firmware that enables Python programming on microcontroller boards like the Raspberry Pi Pico.

-### Step-by-Step
-**NOTE:** I will only go over how I setup this with Windows 11, will update in the future if there is interest.

 ## Putting everything together
 How is all the electronics connected?
 Describe all the wiring, good if you can show a circuit diagram.
 Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
 Is this only for a development setup or could it be used in production?